The Church of Jesus Christ of Latter-day Saints in French Polynesia: Church relations with government officials

 Between 1932 and 1933, the government denied visas to new missionaries.
 The church was accused of taking too much contribution money from the islands, and the French government did not want the American influence of foreign missionaries.
 In 1933, however, after a new governor was appointed in French Polynesia, relations with the church improved greatly.
 This governor even visited Salt Lake City.

 President Russell M. Nelson, a member of the Quorum of the Twelve Apostles, had the opportunity to meet the territory's president along with the entire cabinet.
 Gordon B. Hinckley, then president of the church, was welcomed by President Gaston Flosse to visit the islands in October 1997.
 In January 2000, Flosse, his vice president Edward Fritche, and other government officials attended a dinner that was held by the mission president at the time, Ralph T. Andersen, in the mission home.
 Each official was also given a copy of The Family: A Proclamation to the World.
 When the presidency of French Polynesia held its inauguration in 2000, a choir of 400 member of the church sang at the ceremony.
 After attacks on 9/11, a memorial service was held in Papeete in which missionaries who were from the U.S. were invited to sing the national anthem.
 Afterwards, President Flosse and other officials shook hands with the missionaries.

 Status today

-The Church of Jesus Christ of Latter-day Saints reported 28,965 members in eleven stakes, two districts, 97 congregations, one mission, and one temple in French Polynesia.
+The Church of Jesus Christ of Latter-day Saints reported 30,022 members in eleven stakes, 94 congregations, one mission, and one temple in French Polynesia.
 Five percent of the population of French Polynesia is recorded as being members of The Church of Jesus Christ of Latter-day Saints.